A workflow is a container object that aggregates information required to

 In the modeldata::Sacramento data set of real

-estate prices, the type
+estate prices, the type variable has three levels: "Residential",

-.
-This base workflow()
+"Condo", and "Multi-Family".
+This base workflow() contains a

-formula added via add_formula()
+formula added via add_formula() to predict property

 price from property type, square footage, number of beds, and number of